Greenvalley Public School

 Greenvalley Public School is an educational institution in Nellikuzhi, Kothamangalam, in the state of Kerala, India.
-TIt is affiliated to Central Board of Secondary Education, New Delhi, for AISSE (Grade 10) and AISSCE (Grade 12) examinations.
+It is affiliated to Central Board of Secondary Education, New Delhi, for AISSE (Grade 10) and AISSCE (Grade 12) examinations.
 It was established in 1996 by Molly Pradeep, late wife of the present director, Pradeep Kuriakose.
 It has a sister school in Perumbavoor, which provides elementary education.

 Academics

 The school has eight periods a day, each around 40 minutes.
 The school day runs from 9:30 until 3:30.
 A snack break is held from 10:55-11:00am, lunch break from 12:55-1:20pm, and another short break from 2:45-2:50pm.

 The school is open for Mothers' Pride to Grade 12 [Kindergarten to 12th standard] and the age group is from 3 years to 17 years.
 The school is divided into sub-juniors (kindergarten to III), juniors (III–VI) and seniors (VII-X) and super-seniors (XI and XII) classes.